 The International BTEC Pathway allows students to pursue either Subsidiary Diplomas in all three BTEC courses or the International BTEC "Extended Diploma" by choosing to pursue a Diploma in BTEC Business and a Subsidiary Diploma in either Hospitality or Sport.
 The BTEC qualifications are largely accepted at UK universities, and the BTEC "Extended Diploma" is also accepted at a select number of Dutch universities of Applied Sciences.
+More detail can be found in the Higher Education section at the end of this booklet.

 - International BTEC Extended Diploma = Diploma in BTEC Business + Subsidiary Diploma in either Hospitality or Sport.
-Diploma in BTEC Business is a "double" class, equivalent to TWO A Levels. - International Subsidiary Diploma in either Business, Hospitality, or Sport is a "single" class, equivalent to ONE A Level.
-Students cannot choose both a Diploma AND a Subsidiary Diploma in Business. - Additionally, BTEC students will complete the Extended Project Qualification (EPQ), an independent piece of research done on a subject of the student's choice and will also engage in our CAS Programme to promote creativity, physical activity, and community service.
+Diploma in BTEC Business is a "double" class, equivalent to TWO A Levels. - International Subsidiary Diploma in either Business, Hospitality, or Sport is a "single" class, equivalent to ONE A Level. - Additionally, BTEC students will complete the Extended Project Qualification (EPQ), an independent piece of research done on a subject of the student's choice and will also engage in our CAS Programme to promote creativity, physical activity, and community service.